Guillaume-Barthe/H-index-Prediction/README.md

 ## Required files

-All the original data files must be located in the same directory as the ___ file.
+All the original data files must be located in the same directory as the coding files which is in the ```code``` folder.

-First, with the code in ___ file you can see the data preprocessing of the data, feature extraction and feature selection.

-If you want to save time, our suggestion would be to skip to the ___ file where we build the model, train it, and validate the results.
+The data can be found on the website: https://www.kaggle.com/c/inf554-2021/data.

 ## Run the model

-To execute our model you have to run the file ___.
+First, with the code in Part1_GTG.ipynb notebook you can see the data preprocessing of the data, feature extraction and feature selection.
+As a result this notebook creates two files, train_data_cleaned.csv and test_data_cleaned.csv, which will be later on used in the Part2_GTG.ipynb and Part3_GTG.ipynb.

+Secondly, in the Part2_GTG.ipynb notebook we perform an analysis of the data and build baseline models for the simplest regressors to see the differences between them.

+Finally, if you want to save time, our suggestion would be to skip to the Part3_GTG.ipynb notebook directly where we build the model, train it, and validate the results.
+This notebook uses already cleaned versions of the datasets, train_data_cleaned.csv and test_data_cleaned.csv, and after training performs a prediction.